Understanding College Student Attitudes for Fall 2020

 About Quinn Thomas

-Quinn Thomas is an award-winning marketing communications agency founded in 2009.
+Quinn Thomas is an award-winning marketing communications and brand strategy agency founded in 2009.
 The agency is committed to thorough, audience-focused research and using it as the foundation for approaching every new communications challenge.
-The agency has offices in Portland and Seattle and has extensive experience in higher education, healthcare, energy, and real estate.
+The agency has offices in Seattle and Portland and has extensive experience in higher education, healthcare, energy and real estate.

 About DHM Research